fsmosca/Optuna-Game-Parameter-Tuner/README.md

 #### Save studies to pandas dataframe and csv file
 * pip install pandas

+#### Install all dependencies
+Instead of installing each module like optuna, plotly and others.
+Just install with requirements.txt.
+* pip install -r requirements.txt

 ## Basic optimization process outline
 1. Prepare the engines and the parameters to be optimized.
 Set max_trial to 1000 or so.